haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 In  the same page as where restraints are provided you can modify a large number of docking settings.

-* **Step 13:** Unfold the **sampling parameters menu.
+* **Step 13:** Unfold the **sampling parameters** menu.

 Here you can change the number of models that will be calculated, the default being 1000/200/200 for the three stages of HADDOCK (see [HADDOCK General Concepts](#haddock-general-concepts).
 When docking multiple subunits it is recommended to increase the sampling, e.g. to 10000/400/400 (at the cost of longer computations).
 For this tutorial we might use 2000/400/400 (but if you are using course accounts, this will be automatically downsampled to 250/50/50).

-When docking only with  interface information (i.e. no specific distances), we systematically sampling the 180 degrees rotated solutions for each interface, mimimizing the rotated solution and keeping the best of the two in terms of HADDOCK score.
+When docking only with  interface information (i.e. no specific distances), we are systematically sampling the 180 degrees rotated solutions for each interface, minimizing the rotated solution and keeping the best of the two in terms of HADDOCK score.
 Since here we are using rather specific distance restraints, we can turn off this option to save time.

 <a class="prompt prompt-info">
 Sample 180 degrees rotated solutions during rigid body EM -> turn off